Urgent Care for Dehydration

 When It’s Time to Call a Doctor

 If you have been trying to drink but keep vomiting or if the symptoms worsen over a period of 24-48 hours, it might be time to see one of our health care providers.
 We will be able to rehydrate you by giving you intravenous fluids and anti-vomiting and/or diarrhea medications.
-Elderly people or those with a compromised immune system should talk to a doctor as soon as possible to avoid major complications.
+Elderly people or those with a compromised immune system should talk to a provider as soon as possible to avoid major complications.